chongbo2013/PlanePilot/README.md

 *   UI Class
 *   Game Model
-*   Can use real enums too
 *   move Score Models into GameManager
 *   Determine condition for creating new Enemies
 *   more disposal
-*   Explosion Class to implement light source
 *   light size to change over time
 *   todo scoring in game model
 *   figure out a Score Model in the Game Manager
-*   update camera on resize

 ### Plane.Java